CRM Automation: 10 Workflows That Can Save Your Sales Team 20+ Hours Per Week

 Your Next Steps

-- ➤ Monday: Audit where your team is spending time.
+Don't overthink this.
+Here's what to do this week:- ➤ Monday: Audit where your team is spending time.
 What tasks happen over and over?

 - ➤ Tuesday: Pick two workflows from this list that would eliminate the biggest time-wasters.